Skip to main content

 ..get('/api/foo', fooHandler);

 Since middlewareC was added with use('/api', middlewareC) it won't impact requests towards other paths, but will be used specifically for /api/foo.
-Whereas middlewareA and middlewareB are both applicable for all paths below /.
+In contrast, middlewareA and middlewareB are both applicable for all paths below /.

-Let's look at an example of how middlewares will work in same path scope:
+Let's look at an example of how middleware will work in same path scope:

 final app = RelicApp()